-Flowdash was designed to make it fast and easy to create business processes tailored to your unique business requirements.
+Flowdash was designed to make it fast and easy to build task management software tailored to your unique business needs.
 The goal of this tutorial is to give you a quick overview of how Flowdash works.
 In this example, imagine we're a company launching a new product soon and have multiple users who requested early access.
-We'll create a simple process for manually reviewing those users, and automatically send an email to those who are approved.
+We'll create a simple workflow for manually reviewing those users, and automatically send an email to those who are approved.

-Once logged in, let's create our a new workflow from scratch.
+Once logged in, let's create a new workflow from scratch.

 Because this workflow will be tracking a list of users requesting early access, we'll make the record type user.